Chen Da (singer): Chen Da's "encounter" with a regime "interested" in him

 The media and certain scholars have claimed that the early 1970s brought a certain relaxation of the repressive policies that the K.M.T. continued to enact until the lifting of martin law in 1987.
 In 1972, Chiang Ching-kuo (蔣經國), the eldest son of Chiang Kai-shek, became prime minister in Taiwan.
 Perhaps Chiang Ching-kuo (who had a noteworthy record already, as head of the secret police) read the signs of the time when he began, as prime minister, to make modest overtures directed at those citizens who had been discriminated and intimidated in the past.
 Political parties that could function as opposition parties remained forbidden and trade unions remained outlawed.
 But now soap operas using the Taiwanese dialect (spoken by the vast majority of the islanders) appeared on television.

 In September 1973, in the context of a policy that aimed to coopt native Taiwanese citizens, a group of about one hundred senior citizens from South Taiwan were invited by a Christian Welfare Association close to the KMT to take part in a bus tour to Taipei.
-The folk singer Chen Da was among those selected for the tour, perhaps in view of the fact that he was by now moderately well known in Northern Taiwan.
+The folk singer Chen Da was among those selected for the tour, perhaps becauset he was by now moderately well known in Northern Taiwan.

 The members of the group were guests of a so-called welcome party organized by the mayor of Taipei that was also attended by a high-ranking aide of Premier Chiang Ching-kuo for P.R. reasons.
 Subsequently, the KMT-controlled press reported that Chen Da "praised and thanked the government" and that he was "profoundly impressed" by Premier Chiang, cherishing the photo of the premier that he had received and keeping it as a precious memory.
 Under the existing conditions, Chen Da had hardly any choice but to show himself "impressed."